otherJL0/resume/main.typ

   company: "Mediaocean",
   dates: dates-helper(start-date: "Feb 2022", end-date: "March 2024"),
 )
-- Wrote developer productivity tool using Python, Typer CLI framework, and tmux terminal multiplexer to configure and launch interdependent microservices, significantly streamlining the local development workflow
+- Wrote developer tool using Python, Typer CLI framework, and tmux terminal multiplexer to configure and launch interdependent microservices, significantly streamlining the local development workflow
-- Created reusable Terraform module to quickly deploy Kubernetes development namespaces and namespaced AWS RDS instances, reducing friction for experimental environments
+- Wrote developer tool using Bash and Terraform to quickly deploy Kubernetes development namespaces and namespaced AWS RDS instances, reducing friction for experimental environments
-- Developed a workflow to map AWS secrets to Kubernetes Secrets Operator for each namespace, reducing the number of config files for each service from one-per-namespace to one
+- Wrote a developer tool mapping AWS secrets to Kubernetes Secrets Operator for each namespace, reducing the number of config files for each service from one-per-namespace to one
-- Enhanced CI/CD pipeline by implementing granular Github Action deployment targets, enabling users to interactively deploy select services to select environments
+- Updated developer tool to enhance CI/CD pipeline by implementing granular Github Action deployment targets, enabling users to interactively deploy select services to select environments
 - Led successful cross-organizational migration 7 Flask microservices, AWS Secrets manager, and Kubernetes manifests and implemented secure public authentication endpoints in Flask for secure cross-organizational access
-  // - Forked and restructured configuration, secret management, and Istio gateway configuration for 7 Flask microservices
+  - Forked and restructured configuration, secret management, and Istio gateway configuration for 7 Flask microservices
-  // - Implemented secure public authentication endpoints using Flask for secure cross-organizational access
+  - Implemented secure public authentication endpoints using Flask for secure cross-organizational access

-// #work(
+#work(
-//   title: "Application Developer",
+  title: "Application Developer",
-//   location: "Remote",
+  location: "Remote",
-//   company: "Gridunity",
+  company: "Gridunity",
-//   dates: dates-helper(start-date: "Apr 2021", end-date: "Feb 2022"),
+  dates: dates-helper(start-date: "Apr 2021", end-date: "Feb 2022"),
-// )
+)
-// - Developed a proof-of-concept Python command line tool using Playwright, Typer-cli, and PyGit to facilitate the migration of code from one site to another in the absence of a version control system
+- Wrote a developer tool in Python using Playwright, Typer-cli, and PyGit to facilitate the migration of code from one site to another in the absence of a version control system
-// - Developed a proof-of-concept Python library to update main site components using Pydantic and SQLModel for an enjoyable developer experience through extensive use of type hinting
+- Developed Python library to update main site components using Pydantic and SQLModel for an enjoyable developer experience through extensive use of type hinting
-// - Developed a proof-of-concept Python cli tool to generate JSON fields from dataclasses for quick through extensive use of type hinting
+- Developed Python developer tool to generate JSON fields from dataclasses for quick  debugging through extensive use of type hinting
-// - Reduced the time-to-build for local developer environments by streamlining the initial Bash script launching the Docker-compose environment
+- Reduced the time-to-build for local developer environments by streamlining the initial Bash script launching the Docker-compose environment

 #work(